Filter Options

 What is the best time of the year for a Uganda trip?

-“You can track gorillas and chimps, and visit any of Uganda’s national parks, throughout the year, but the optimum time to travel is in the Dry seasons, which run from June to August and December to February.
-Gorilla trekking and other forest walks are easiest in dry conditions, and it is also when wildlife tends to be most conspicuous.
-If you can’t make it to Uganda during the above months, September and October are also good for travel, but try to avoid the peak rainy months of March to May and November if at all possible.”
+“You can track gorillas and chimps, and visit any of Uganda’s national parks, throughout the year.
+But the best time to travel is in the Dry seasons, which run from June to August and December to February.
+Gorilla trekking and other forest walks are easiest in dry conditions, and it is also when wildlife tends to be easiest to see.
+If you can’t make it to Uganda during those months, September and October are also good for travel.
+Try to avoid the peak rainy months of March to May and November if possible.”

 4